Corteks-team/mysql_data_generator/README.md

 -   get the values of foreign keys if needed
 -   generate batches of 1000 rows
 -   insert rows until it reaches the defined table limit
+-   columns in table are ordered accordingly to your custom schema so you can rely on other column value in the same row.

 Available options in `custom_schema.json`: